ultimatedotfiles/strap/README.md

 have your own git repo that represents the customizations you care about.
 And you can share this with the world so others can have awesome machine setups just like you.

-But sometimes you (or companies) don't want the world to see what is installed on a developer machine for privacy or security reasons.
-If this is a concern for you, you can host your Strap configuration and plugins in a private git repository.
-Because of Strap's native GitHub integration, it can securely authenticate with GitHub and utlize your private git repositories (assuming your GitHub user account has access to said repositories).
+But sometimes you (or companies) don't want the world to see what is installed on a machine for privacy or security reasons.
+If this is a concern for you, you can host your Strap configuration and packages in a private git repository.
+Because of Strap's native GitHub integration, it can securely authenticate with GitHub and utilize your private git repositories (assuming your GitHub user account has access to said repositories).

-You can even mix and match repositories: use Strap's defaults, then add in your personal public repository and also add your company's private repository.
+You can even mix and match repositories: use Strap's defaults, then add in your company's private repository, then finally add in your personal repository to fill in any remaining missing gaps.
 Any number of sources can be used during a strap run for machine convergence.

 ## Usage